izawan/izawan.github.io/README.md

-# Technical Portfolio
+# Nickʻs Technical Portfolio

-This repository hosts a technical portfolio built using [TechFolio](http://techfolios.github.io).

-See the quick start guide for instructions on how to tailor the template to your own needs.
+Welcome to my repository for my technical portfolio!
+This was created using a template from [TechFolio](http://techfolios.github.io), modified to fit my own needs.